GabrielHoy/GPGMP/README.md

 - Unit Tests have not been written yet.

 > **TODO:**
+- Actually set this up with build steps etc to be a library instead of compiling to an executable for ease of testing
 - Refactor __**many**__ `mpn` routines to use pre-allocated scratch space instead of trying to dynamically allocate on the GPU:
   - broot.cu
   - dcpi_bdiv_q.cu